revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-23. Henry has created a table as "school" with id and name field and now he wants to insert 5 records to it.
+23. Henry has created a table as "school" with id and name field and now he wants to insert 5 records into it.
 What query he has to use to insert the data into a table?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)